-Has earned a pair of monograms in his first two seasons at Notre Dame ... teams with senior Mike Johnson and junior Joe Rogers to give Notre Dame a talented trio of goaltenders ... took over as the squad's number one goaltender in 2012-13 and turned in an outstanding season ... has the ability and talent to be one of the top goaltenders in all of college hockey ... has become a consistent and steady goaltender ... athletic, butterfly-style goaltender ... knows how to cover a great deal of the net ... quick on his skates ... moves well around the crease ... controls rebounds and has shown the ability to play with traffic in front of the net ... competitive player who is a proven winner ... appeared in 20 games as a sophomore, making 17 starts, including all four playoff games ... led the Irish with 10 wins while going 10-8-0 for the year ... owned a 2.43 goals-against average and a .919 save percentage with four shutouts ... led all CCHA goaltenders with 21 wins ... was 4-0 in the CCHA tournament and 4-1-0 in the postseason ... became the seventh goaltender in Notre Dame history to win 20 or more games in a season joining Jordan Pearce (30 in `08-'09), David Brown (30 in `06-'07), Lance Madson (24 in `87-'88), Pearce (23 in `07-'08), Mark Kronholm (20 in `72-'73) and teammate Mike Johnson (20 in `01-'11) ... has now played in 32 games over his first two seasons, making 27 starts ... has a career record of 15-12-1 with a 2.64 goals-against average and a .896 save percentage with six shutouts ... joined the Irish after a standout career with the Green Bay Gamblers of the United States Hockey League (USHL) ... was a teammate of fellow juniors David Gerths and Anders Lee with the Gamblers ... one of two Alaskans on the Notre Dame roster along with sophomore Austin Wuthrich (Anchorage) ... one of 17 USHL alums on the Irish roster ... signed with the Irish in the late-signing period (April `10) along with Rogers, defenseman Shayne Taker and forward Mike Voran.
+Has earned three monograms in his first three seasons at Notre Dame ... will team with fellow senior Joe Rogers and freshman Chad Katunar to give Notre Dame a talented trio of goaltenders ... took over as the squad's number one goaltender in 2012-13 and turned in an outstanding season ... has the ability and talent to be one of the top goaltenders in all of college hockey ... has become a consistent and steady goaltender ... athletic, butterfly-style goaltender ... knows how to cover a great deal of the net ... quick on his skates ... moves well around the crease ... controls rebounds and has shown the ability to play with traffic in front of the net ... competitive player who is a proven winner ... appeared in a career-high 36 games as a junior, making 35 starts ... was 21-12-2 overall with a 2.01 goals-against average and a .919 save percentage with four shutouts ... led all CCHA goaltenders with 21 wins ... was 4-0 in the CCHA tournament and 4-1-0 in the postseason ... became the seventh goaltender in Notre Dame history to win 20 or more games in a season joining Jordan Pearce (30 in `08-'09), David Brown (30 in `06-'07), Lance Madson (24 in `87-'88), Pearce (23 in `07-'08), Mark Kronholm (20 in `72-'73) and teammate Mike Johnson (20 in `01-'11) ... has now played in 68 games over his first two seasons, making 62 starts ... has a career record of 36-24-3 with a 2.28 goals-against average and a .909 save percentage with six shutouts ... joined the Irish after a standout career with the Green Bay Gamblers of the United States Hockey League (USHL) ... was a teammate of fellow senior David Gerths with the Gamblers ... one of two Alaskans on the Notre Dame roster along with junior Austin Wuthrich (Anchorage) ... one of 20 USHL alums on the Irish roster ... signed with the Irish in the late-signing period (April `10) along with Rogers, defenseman Shayne Taker and forward Mike Voran.

 AS A SOPHOMORE: Played in 20 games for the Irish, making 17 starts ... was 10-8-0 overall with a 2.43 goals-against average and a .910 save percentage ... played 1,038:03 minutes with 425 saves on 467 shots ... recorded two shutouts in back-to-back games late in the season and had a career-high 124:35 shutout streak ... received Notre Dame's most improved player award following the season .... won his first start of the season, making 21 saves in a 5-3 win at Minnesota Duluth (Oct.
 8) ... lost his second start, a 4-3 decision in the final game at the Joyce Center to Ohio State (Oct.
 15) ... gave up four goals in 31:08 with 11 saves ... came on in relief of Mike Johnson on Nov.
 11 versus Alaska and shutout the Nanooks over the final 40 minutes in a come-from-behind, 5-4, win ... made 16 saves ... picked up his second consecutive win the following night (Nov.
-12), beating Alaska, 3-2, in overtime, making 25 saves in the victory ... his next two appearances were in relief of Johnson as he played 30:01 in a 5-2 loss at Lake Superior State (Nov.
-26) and 39:54 in a 9-2 loss to Northeastern (Dec.
-2) ... made first start since Nov.
+12), beating Alaska, 3-2, in overtime, making 25 saves in the victory ... made first start since Nov.
 12 versus Ferris State (Dec.
 10), making 22 saves in a 4-1 win over the Bulldogs ... ran personal win streak to four games with a 5-2 win at home versus Boston University on New Year's Eve with 30 saves ... started the second half of the season with a 31-save night in 4-3 victory at Minnesota (Jan.
 7) ... had five-game win streak snapped in a 3-2 loss (22 saves) at home to Western Michigan (Jan.
 13) ... started both games of the Michigan series at the Compton Family Ice Arena ... stopped 30-of-31 shots in a 3-1 win on Jan.
 20 ... dropped the second game with 22 saves in a 2-1 loss to the Wolverines (Jan.
-21) ... was on the losing end of his next three starts ... started opening game at Alaska (Jan.
-27) and lasted just 28:23, giving up four goals on 11 shots in 6-3 loss to the Nanooks ... was on the losing end of a 3-2 decision at Bowling Green (Feb.
-4), making 21 saves ... gave up two goals in first 5:24 in 5-1 loss at Ferris State (Feb.
+21) ... was on the losing end of his next three starts dropping a 6-3 decision (seven saves in 28:23) to Alaska (Jan.
+27) ... fell 3-2 at Bowling Green (Feb.
+4), making 21 saves ... gave up two goals in first 5:24 of 5-1 loss at Ferris State (Feb.
 11) ... bounced back from that game to play the best stretch of hockey in his career ... made 25 saves in recording first career shutout in 2-0 home win versus Michigan State (Feb.
-24) ... posted second consecutive shutout in first game of first-round CCHA playoff series with 33 saves in 2-0 whitewashing of Ohio State ... first time an Irish goaltender had back-to-back shutouts since March 18-19, 2009 ... won second game of Ohio State series with 31 saves in a 4-2 victory ... had a career-high 40 saves in 2-1 double-overtime loss at Michigan (March 9), playing 83:00 ... gave up three goals on 25 shots in season-ending, 3-1 loss to the Wolverines ... played in four postseason games, going 2-2 with a 1.61 goals-against average and a .947 save percentage and one shutout.
+24) ... posted second consecutive shutout in first game of first-round CCHA playoff series with 33 saves in 2-0 win over Ohio State ... first back-to-back shutouts for an Irish goaltender since March 18-19, 2009 ... won second game of Ohio State series with 31 saves in a 4-2 victory ... had a career-high 40 saves in 2-1 double-overtime loss at Michigan (March 9), playing 83:00 ... gave up three goals on 25 shots in season-ending, 3-1 loss to the Wolverines ... played in four postseason games, going 2-2 with a 1.61 goals-against average and a .947 save percentage and one shutout.